Ohio State Symphony Orchestra

-Hear audio recordings of performance works by the Ohio State Symphony Orchestra.
+Hear recordings of performance works by the Ohio State Symphony Orchestra.

 (Auditions are NOT required)

-The Ohio State University School of Music offers two orchestras for non-music majors who are interested in furthering their musical development, as well as making new friends and experiencing the artistry of performing in a collegiate ensemble.
+The School of Music currently offers Ohio State University Community Orchestra, an opportunity for non-music majors who are interested in furthering their musical development, as well as making new friends and experiencing the artistry of performing in a collegiate ensemble.

 Auditions for membership are not required; information about optional auditions for principal seating will be provided at the first rehearsal of the semester.
 These ensembles are also open to music majors playing a secondary instrument who have previous performance experience on the secondary instrument.